 The design can be great and loyal until you are reaching your intermediate level.
 The price is pocket friendly.
 But it does not mean it comes with poor quality.
 There is nothing to compromise in this best beginner banjo.
 You will not regret your decision to pick it.
 Learn More…

 Deering has been one of the most popular brands in the string instruments world.
 Not only because of its ample quality, the affordable price is also the factor to make it more popular than other brands.
 Deering Goodtime is an open-back type of banjo.

 It only weighs 4 pounds.
-Obviously, this incredible string instrument is lightweight enough for travelling, camping, hiking, city tour, or any other kind of travelling plan.
-You can carry this anywhere you want and play your banjo everytime you like it.
+Obviously, this incredible string instrument is lightweight enough for traveling, camping, hiking, city tour, or any other kind of traveling plan.
+You can carry this anywhere you want and play your banjo every time you like it.

 It is also light enough for your kids.
 If you have kids or a niece or nephew who wants to learn banjo, the Deering Goodtime Banjo can make a great choice for them.
 They can start learning with this lightweight model.

 For beginners to intermediate, its adjustment and setting can help you to improve the play style.
 From slow to fast playing styles, you will nail it.
 Also, we also need to mention it’s geared tuners which can help you to tune to accuracy.
 Learn more…

 Blue Moon BJ-10 is a great starter pack for banjo beginners.
 If you have just started, this set will grant you a lot of perks.
 The package includes bag, finger and thumb picks, tuner, as well as tutor book.

 It is the five-string banjo pack which comes with a complete package that you need to start your banjo exploration from the beginning.

 The design is open-back with mahogany rim and neck.
 Meanwhile, the banjo head is made of 11 inches.
 The fingerboard is made of Ovangkol with 22 frets.